 Learning Experience Design in TLOS works with faculty developers who participate as a cohort (interdisciplinary) or a faculty working group (discipline or program-specific) in a semester-long professional development opportunity structuring the course development process.
 We begin with a day-long session that establishes the learning community and then continue with online weekly lessons structuring the course revision and development process.
 Online lessons are supplemented by weekly meetings with an assigned instructional designer that can be conducted on-site or online.
 In addition, faculty will be assisted in content development through the support of LED specialists in educational media, graphic design, and web-based learning objects.

-Learning Experience Design works with Networked Learning Institute (NLI) to provide highly interactive professional development that models best practices and utilizes peer interaction to guide the design and development of course elements.
-Throughout the semester of development, faculty developers work and learn with each other and will earn 12 NLI credits upon successful completion.
+Learning Experience Design works with Professional Development Network (PDN) to provide highly interactive professional development that models best practices and utilizes peer interaction to guide the design and development of course elements.
+Throughout the semester of development, faculty developers work and learn with each other and will earn 12 PDN credits upon successful completion.

 In the professional development course, information and activities are assigned each week that result in developed course elements.
 These course elements undergo initial peer review as part of the course quality assurance process.
 Faculty developers are assisted with the identification of evidence and examples that meet the standards criteria of the quality assurance review process required of funded course development.